CITI’S APPROACH TO CORPORATE CITIZENSHIP

 Citi Singapore has six Citi Foundation programmes under the two core pillars that drive our key philanthropy efforts – Financial Inclusion and Pathways to Progress.
 We believe that targeted initiatives under these pillars in partnership with universities and community organisations to enhance financial literacy, as well as youth empowerment and employability, will strengthen the well-being and upward economic mobility of the local community, and ensure the sustained growth of our society.

 Through these programmes, we have imparted financial literacy knowledge to over 340,000 secondary and primary level students, 50,000 tertiary students and 6,000 mature women, as well as coached over 13,000 teachers, 1,400 social workers, and 830 tertiary students as financial literacy trainers and mobilised over 170,000 volunteers for over 150 social service agencies in the process.

 - Financial Inclusion

 - Financial Literacy Programme for Young Adults (2012 – Current) equips youth and young adults (aged 15-30) with essential personal finance knowledge and skills to give them a firm foundation in managing their money.
 It also trains tertiary students as financial literacy coaches to enable multiplier impact amongst young adults.

 Partner: Singapore Management University

-Impact assessment: Post-programme findings (2019) revealed that 60% of the participants grew in their basic understanding of personal finance and financial literacy, while 44% respondents started a regular savings account within six months after the end of the Programme
+Impact assessment: Post-programme findings (2021) revealed that 66% of the participants grew in their basic understanding of personal finance and financial literacy, while 33% more respondents saved at least 10% of their income or allowance over three months after the end of the Programme.

 Partner: Tsao Foundation